Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Introduction

 To bridge this gap, we will employ the Small-Signal Finite-Gain (SSFG) $\mathcal{L}_p$ stability theorem \citep[Theorem 5.1]{Khalil2002} to assess the nonlinear input-output amplification of input disturbances in the presence of the system's nonlinearity.
-The nonlinear SSFG $\mathcal{L}_p$ stability theorem, in particular, provides a framework for quantifying a finite input-output gain (amplification) when input forcing amplitude is smaller than a permissible forcing amplitude (i.e., small-signal) that is an inherently nonlinear phenomenon.
+The nonlinear SSFG $\mathcal{L}_p$ stability theorem provides a framework for quantifying a finite input-output gain (amplification) when input forcing amplitude is smaller than a permissible forcing amplitude (i.e., small-signal).
+Such a finite permissible forcing amplitude is an inherently nonlinear phenomenon, which cannot be predicted by linear input-output analysis due to linear superposition.
 The SSFG $\mathcal{L}_p$ stability theorem allows for the assessment of system behavior under finite initial disturbances and finite forcing amplitude, making it a valuable tool for analyzing nonlinear input-output systems such as transitional shear flows that are sensitive to initial disturbance and external forcing.
 This paper aims to demonstrate the applicability of the SSFG $\mathcal{L}_p$ stability theorem in transitional shear flows to identify a permissible forcing amplitude below which a finite input-output gain is guaranteed.

 We will analyze a nine-mode shear flow model \citep{moehlis2004low,Moehlis2005} describing flow between infinite parallel free-slip walls driven by a sinusoidal body force.
 This nine-mode shear flow model offers tractable alternatives to model shear flows, enabling accurate reproduction of subcritical transitions, intermittent turbulence, and exponential lifetime distributions observed experimentally \citep{moehlis2004low}.
-This nine-mode shear flow model is instrumental in analyzing subcritical transition to turbulence, which has been used to quantify the permissible perturbation amplitude to sustain laminar state \citep{Joglekar2015,Liu2020PRE,kalur2022estimating} and study the geometric structure of chaotic phase-space boundaries in shear flows \citep{Joglekar2015}.
+This nine-mode shear flow model is instrumental in analyzing subcritical transition to turbulence, which has been used to quantify the permissible perturbation amplitude to sustain the laminar state \citep{Joglekar2015,Liu2020PRE,kalur2022estimating} and study the geometric structure of chaotic phase-space boundaries in shear flows \citep{Joglekar2015}.
 The bifurcation structure of this shear flow model \citep{Moehlis2005} further highlights the emergence of unstable periodic orbits and connections between transient chaos and turbulent lifetimes.
 We will add a random body force in this nine-mode shear flow model to represent external disturbance for nonlinear input-output stability analysis.